 by Lisa Steinkopf | Mar 2, 2022 | BLOG, gesneriads, Houseplant Care, Houseplant Flowers, Houseplant Profile

-Though called the flame violet, the episcia is not a violet, but a close relative of the African violet in the gesneriad family.
-I think this gorgeous plant is quite easy to grow so let’s talk about how to care for your episcia or flame violet.
-Native Habitat As...
+Though the episcia has the common name of flame violet, it is not a violet.
+It is a close relative of the African violet in the Gesneriad family.
+This gorgeous plant is quite easy to grow so let’s talk about how to care for the episcia or flame violet.
+Pink...

 by Lisa Steinkopf | Feb 14, 2022 | BLOG, Cactus and Succulents, Houseplant Care, Houseplant Flowers, Houseplant Help, Houseplant Profile